-The average estimate of five analysts surveyed by Zacks Investment Research was for earnings of 74 cents per share.
+The tire maker reported a 68 percent boost in profit to $271 million, or 99 cents, per share.
+The results topped Wall Street expectations.
+The average estimate of five analysts surveyed by Zacks Investment Research was for earnings of 98 cents per share.

-Goodyear shares have increased 3.5 percent since the beginning of the year, while the Standard & Poor's 500 index has increased nearly 2 percent.
-The stock has increased nearly 7 percent in the last 12 months.
+Goodyear shares have climbed 17 percent since the beginning of the year, while the Standard & Poor's 500 index has risen 1.5 percent.
+The stock has risen 52 percent in the last 12 months.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on GT at http://www.zacks.com/ap/GT